gardehal/embedded-systems/README.md

-# Arduino Projects
+# Embedded systems

-A collection of homemade projects using what's most commonly referred to as ["Arduino"](https://www.arduino.cc/en/guide/introduction).
+A collection of smaller projects using embedded systems, micro controllers, etc.

 ## Content